cferdinandi/adventure/content/rules.md

 {{</callout>}}

 As you can see, the game is a series of choices, actions, die rolls, consequences, and next steps.
 Every choice the players make, and every random outcome of the dice, leads to the next logical step in the story.

-Adventure is a collaborative story you make up as you go.